Last updated on 2026-05-15

 - Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made from wood and other materials.

-- Plumber: Installs and repairs piping systems, fixtures, and appliances related to water and gas systems.
+- Plumber: Specializes in installing and repairing piping systems, fixtures, and appliances related to water and gas.

-- Welder: Joins metal parts together using various welding techniques, ensuring structural integrity and safety.
+- Welder: Joins metal parts together using various welding techniques and ensures structural integrity.

-These career paths are in high demand, and many graduates secure job offers even before completing their studies, making this program a great stepping stone into the trades industry.
+These roles are in high demand, and many graduates find employment opportunities even before completing their studies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.